crypto-org-chain/cronos/docs/gravity-bridge-setup-guide.md

 ## Generate Orchestrator Keys

 You'll need to prepare two accounts for orchestrator, one for ethereum and one for cronos, you can also using a same private key for both accounts.
-Both accounts need to have some basic funds to convert the gas fees for messages relaying.
+Both accounts need to have some basic funds to cover the gas fees for messages relaying.

 ## Sign Validator Address